blueridger/MeetingAttendanceDiscordBot/README.md

 **Content:**
 - All lines after the first line will be included as is in the output, including mentions and styling.
+  - While the meeting is being watched by the bot, the original command-user can edit the content by simply editing it in the original command that they sent.

 # Example